rozbb/readtomyshoe/README.md

 ### Python dependencies

 We use `trafilatura` for article content extraction.
 This is installed directly in the local directory.

 * Install `pip3`.
 On a Mac: `brew install python3`.
 On Ubuntu: `sudo apt-get install python3-pip`.
 * In `readtomyshoe/`, run `pip3 install trafilatura -t python_deps`
+    * In the future, if you want to update `trafilatura`, run `pip3 install --upgrade trafilatura -t python_deps`

 ReadToMyShoe will now be able to use the `python_deps/bin/trafilatura` binary.